SanYattsu/Data_Science_Projects/Yandex_Courseworks/Users_Music_Preferences/README.md

 - day: the day when track played
 - time: the time when track played

-## Task
-Compare the musical preferences of Yandex.Music users living in Moscow and St. Petersburg.
-Compare listening on different days by city, as well as compare the genres that users listen to in Moscow and St. Petersburg.

 ## Libraries used

 - pandas
 - datetime
 - json